 Architect: EDR Companies – Syracuse, NY

-Material and Finish: Powder coated “seal skin brown” steel posts with IPE Brazilian Walnut wood top rail.
+Material and Finish: “Seal Skin Brown” powder-coated steel posts with IPE Brazilian walnut wood top rail.

-Description: Ithaca Style cable railing custom made with longer posts to be buried into the concrete.
-This landscape with the Ithaca style cable railing creates a peaceful place to take a walk.
+Description: Ithaca Style cable railing custom made with long posts buried into the concrete.